boltops-tools/gcp_data/README.md

 ## Precedence

-This library will return prjoect and region info using different sources with this precedence:
+This library will return project and region info using different sources with this precedence:

 1. Environment variables: GOOGLE_PROJECT, GOOGLE_REGION, GOOGLE_ZONE
 2. Google Credentials file: only project id available from the GOOGLE\_APPLICATION_CREDENTIALS file